Follow To Unfollow On Social Media

 There are other legit ways to attract persons to your business but for a hefty price.
 Most established accounts that have millions of followers may charge at least $200 for one business promotion or a sponsored post.
 It may not guarantee followers but your business gets displayed in front of a large audience.

-The following are mediums for promoting your Business:
+The following are platforms for promoting your Blog / Business:

 1. Facebook Ads which allow you to link your Instagram page so it can be displayed there as well.